awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/100_2_Cost_and_Usage_Governance/README.md

 ![Images/AWSCostReadme.png](Images/AWSCostReadme.png)

 ## Goals
-- Create a Cost Optimization team to monitor usage and cost
 - Implement AWS Budgets to notify on usage and spend
+- Create an AWS Budget report to notice users every week on budget status

 ## Prerequisites
 - An AWS Account